 Merging Households in Oklahoma City?
 How to Make Moving to a New Home a Quick and Anxiety-Free Change02/13/2018When a couple is trying to integrate households in Oklahoma City, there is no boundary to how difficult things can become.
-You can make this metamorphosis a lot less difficult, however, when you create a well thought out.
+You can make this transition a lot less difficult, however, when you create a well thought out.
 We are not meaning an average garden-variety type plan.
 This demands a decent amount of strategic planning.
 Dropping hints about why your things should be in the new abode and why mostly all of their things must be recycled or thrown away, is not going to work.
 A more favorable option of approaching this involves you both going over all of your options, listing some ideas, and then looking for out-of-the-box ways to make things go flawlessly.
 Follow these four pointers to help you begin.
-Tip #1 Review all expectations prior to moving the first thing in Oklahoma City.
-If you choose to blend households, you both have to allow that you have your unique ways of doing things.
+Tip #1 Review all expectations before moving the first thing in Oklahoma City.
+If you choose to blend households, you both have to take into account that you have your unique ways of accomplishing things.
 Basic routines and lifestyles will need to mesh together.
 When you have thought about what to expect, the changeover will be much easier.
 Whether you are moving to a new home or moving into your partner's house, these are a few things you should ask.
 How are we going to combine our belongings and have them in the rooms of the residence?
 Can I redo color schemes, where the furniture is set-up, etc. so I can be more at home there?
 If I would like to read a magazine, is there a noise-free place where I can go to do this?
 Will there be sufficient area at your home so we can entertain or I can hang out with my friends?
 Will I be able to convert one of the spaces to a home office or is there a different area where I can create a workspace? can we have a different place in the residence where we can do some things alone?
 Placing all this right there on the table will support you to work together and head off any possible problems.
 Tip # 2 Tag duplicate things and pick and choose favorites from each person's possessions.
 There was a TV program called “Clean Sweep” where professionals helped homeowners clear a couple rooms of disarray during a two-day period.
 This wasn't straightforward and there were some uneasy conversations between those homeowners.
 We do not desire for you to experience that, so here are several tips to help things move along easily.
 Take an inventory where you're residing currently.
 You both will possess duplicates of most things; small items like spatulas and pans and larger things like coffee tables, dressers, beds and couches.
 Make a Keep, Sell, Donate and Trash list.
 How do you make a decision on where to place each item?
 Commence by evaluating their condition.
 Is one of the two looking worn out or in need of a repair?
 It's out.
 Sometimes bigger might be better (especially in the case of a shared bed).
-Which item fits best in the space you are moving it into?
+Which option fits best in the space you are moving it into?
 Next, look at the quality of the things.
 Is one of the options of a much better quality than the other and expected to last longer?
 No-brainer.
-Select the best quality items.
+Select the best quality things.
 Tip # 3 Arrive at an agreement about how these things will fit into the new place.
 This is important because you don't want to begin moving in and then say, “Wait, where is all my stuff supposed to go?”.
 It does not have to get stressful.
 Just talk through each room and weigh where you'll set what.
 If you make some rough sketches prior to the move, you'll remember what you talked about.
 What if there isn't a lot of space?
 An empty kitchen cabinet can hold work papers, books, collectibles and other things.
 You can also buy floating shelves, wall mounted shelves and under-bed storage bins.
 Over the door hooks and organizers can supply a place for shirts, ties, hats, scarves, handbags and even jewelry.
 Tip # 4 Compromise, not criticize the other's belongings.
 They might own things that you think are dreadful but have sentimental value to the other person.
 You might believe that this is a good time to just go crazy and get rid of all the things that you think are useless or unsightly.
 That assortment of glasses, mugs and plates that he's collected over the the last decade?
 Out of here.
 Those dolls and stuffed animals that seem to be all over in her apartment?
 Gone.
 Just discuss with them genuinely and make clear the reason you think something will not fit into your new residence and then see if you can put together a compromise.
 If you both have dinnerware, for example, you can have one set for casual occasions and the other for special occasions.
 If your partner has a shot glass, stamp, coin, candle, snow globe, guitar, or doll collection, Buzzfeed gives you 31 super creative ways to exhibit this stuff.
 If your partner is sentimental about some of their furniture, can you reupholster that chair so it fits both of your styles?
 Paint a dresser?
 Get a new top for the kitchen table?
 Whether you are moving together into a new home or one person is moving in with another, it is crucial to be thoughtful of each other's needs because this change is new for both of you.
 At A-1 Freeman, we know that moving is a major transition in your life so we want to help make it easier.
 Whether you're simply moving across the city or to a completely different part of the country, let us do most of the hard work for you.
 And when you decide which possessions you're going to keep, we will treat each item with the proper care and respect it deserves.
 Click here to get started on a quote today!!